airbrake/sharpbrake/README.md

 Debugging and Diagnostics
 -------------------------

-If something goes wrong with the notifier itself (notice is not sending, some internal exception happens etc.) you may want to turn on the tracing mode and get more insights on what is going on.
+If something goes wrong with the notifier itself (a notice is not being sent, some internal exception happens, etc.) you may want to turn on the tracing mode and get more insights on what is going on.

-Tracing to the Debug window can be enabled with the next code:
+Tracing to the Debug window can be enabled with the following code:

 ```csharp
 Sharpbrake.Client.InternalLogger.Enable(msg => Debug.WriteLine(msg));